phe3l/Project_Cloud/readme.md

 - `PROJECT_ID`: The unique identifier for your Google Cloud Project where all cloud resources are stored and managed.

-- `PROJECT_LOCATION`: The geographical region or location in Google Cloud where your project's resources, like BigQuery datasets, are hosted for regulatory or latency considerations.
+- `PROJECT_LOCATION`: The geographical region or location of the Google Cloud project.

 - `DATASET_NAME`: The name of the BigQuery dataset within your Google Cloud Project where all weather data is stored.

-- `WEATHER_TABLE`: The name of the table within the BigQuery dataset that specifically holds weather-related data such as temperatures and humidity levels.
+- `WEATHER_TABLE`: The name of the table within the BigQuery dataset that specifically holds weather-related data from M5Stack sensors and the weather API.

 ## 🖥️ Online Dashboard